Titelberg: Geography

-The site lies some 3 km to the south west of Pétange and 3 km north west of Differdange on a bare plateau some 390 m above sea level.
-It is surrounded by steep forested slopes which run down to the Chiers, a hundred meters below.
+The site lies some 3 km to the southwest of Pétange and 3 km northwest of Differdange on a bare plateau some 390 m above sea level.
+It is surrounded by steep forested slopes which run down to the Chiers, a 100 m below.
 It can be reached from Niedercorn by taking the road to Roudenhaff and making a right turn towards the Fond de Gras.

 Background

 The Celts inhabited large areas of Europe from the Danube to the Rhine and Rhône during the 6th to 1st centuries BCE, a period sometimes referred to as La Tène after a site in Switzerland where continental Celtic remains were first discovered.
 It was around 100 BCE that the Treveri, one of the Celtic tribes, came into a period of prosperity.
 They constructed a number of settlements or oppida near the Moselle valley in what is now southern Luxembourg, western Germany and eastern France.
 Titelberg was by far the largest of the Treveri settlements, no doubt as a result of its proximity to two of the most important Celtic roads, one from the south connecting the Rhone to the upper Moselle and the north, the other leading to Reims and the west.
 Another attraction were the iron ore which could be mined in the immediate vicinity and fertile lands.